Smoked salmon is one of the great joys of life! In my opinion, one of the best types of smoked salmon is cold smoked salmon.

-It is the perfect accompaniment on a platter, great with eggs benedict or just fantastic on a cracker with cream cheese.
+It is the perfect accompaniment to a platter, great with eggs benedict or just fantastic on a cracker with cream cheese.

-I often get asked a lot of questions about how to smoke salmon and the basics of smoking salmon.
+I often get asked a lot of questions about how to cold smoke salmon and just the basics of smoking salmon in general.

 Choosing your salmon is very important.
 There are plenty of different kinds of salmon out there, but what one is right for smoking?